 Anything that dries skin: Well, this is a given but is still important.
 And the list of possible ingredients is longer than you might think.
 "Mature skin tends to be more on the dry side, so one must try to avoid (or use with caution) any ingredients that will exacerbate dryness such as acne-fighting formulations," Kim says.
-"Ingredients that exfoliate or peel need to be used judiciously, as well as anything in the vitamin A family such as retinols, retinaldehyde, and prescription Retin-As."
-If you are going to use retinols, add it in slowly, like using a low-concentration formula twice a week and increasing over time, so your skin can get used to it.
+"Ingredients that exfoliate or peel need to be used judiciously, as well as anything in the vitamin A family such as retinol, retinaldehyde, and prescription Retin-As."
+If you are going to use retinol, add it in slowly, like using a low-concentration formula twice a week and increasing over time, so your skin can get used to it.

 Alcohol: Van Dyke recommends avoiding lotions with alcohol and focusing on richer creams.

-Fragrances: You'll want to stay away from these in other skincare products, too.
+Fragrances: You'll want to stay away from these in other skincare products too.
 "Unscented is not the same as fragrance-free," Gmyrek adds.
 "Unscented can have a fragrance that has been masked.
 Fragrances commonly cause irritation and allergic reactions in those who are sensitive."

 "The best time to moisturize your skin is after you get out of the shower or right after you wash your face," says Imahiyerobo-Ip.
 "Gently pat your skin and apply moisturizer to slightly damp skin.
 This will seal in the moisture from your shower."

 It's recommended to do this twice a day (in the morning and at night), but Van Dyke says it might also be beneficial to moisturize midday, especially if the environment around you is dry.
 "Try misting the face and then applying moisturizer.
 In a pinch, just mist on top of the moisturizer, allowing the water to be drawn in," she says.